ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 * **Set request header** - Adds the specified header with value to the requests going into the load balancer and being passed on to target servers.
 * **Set response header** -  Adds the specified header with value to the responses leaving the load balancer from the target servers.

+If you are looking for behaviour that's not on this list, speak to your account manager to see if we can add it to our templates list.

 ## Saving and Deploying

 ![Saving Access Controls](../files/access_controls_3_small.png)